ladyfey22/AtlyssTools/README.md

 # AtlyssTools

 A set of tools to help with Atlyss modding.
-Currently a WIP.
+Currently a WIP, but should function as intended.
+Report any bugs via the channels provided in the support section.

 Allows for the following:

 - Loading scriptable objects from JSON files into the game cache.
 - Automatically load assetbundles into AtlyssTools, and automatically load supported assets from them.
 - Add new commands to the game, allowing for more interactivity with mods.
-- Load asset only mods, which only require assets to be loaded.
+- Load asset only mods, which only require assets to be loaded, instead of code mods.

 ## Installation